Visa Infinite ‒ Your Guide to Visa's Premium Program

 What it is: The Visa Infinite Dining Series is updated each season and gives cardholders exclusive access to dining experiences at new restaurants throughout the country.

-What you get: You'll be able to purchase tickets that might not otherwise be available to Instagram-worthy culinary events in all of Canada's biggest cities – Toronto, Vancouver, Calgary, Ottawa, and Montreal.
+What you get: You'll be able to purchase tickets that might not otherwise be available to Instagram-worthy culinary events in all of Canada's biggest cities – Toronto, Vancouver, Calgary, Halifax, Whistler, and Montreal.
 Each event is exclusive for Visa Infinite and Visa Infinite Privilege cardholders and includes:

 • A multi-course meal